catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 >[!Caution]
->Before proceeding further, prepare a USB flash rescue/recovery disk for the existing drive 1 operating system, e.g. Windows 11, Ubuntu, Redhat, etc. Should rEFind and/or boot troubles arise, this will save much time and allow system recovery.
-Recommend installing rEFind itself on a second USB flash for recovery purposes.
+>Before proceeding further, prepare a USB flash rescue/recovery disk for the existing drive 1 operating system, e.g. Windows 11, Ubuntu, Redhat, etc. Should rEFind and/or boot troubles arise, this will save much time and allow system recovery. rEFind itself can be installed on a second USB flash for recovery purposes.

 1) Prepare the laptop BIOS.
    ```